+Chickens can handle very cold temperatures.
+If it doesn't get too low in the subzero temperatures, your chickens should be fine.
 If you live in a colder area, however, here are some tips to provide your flock with the best care.

 Chickens don't like icy water and can't drink at all if it's frozen, so for good winter chicken care either provide a heated chicken waterer (you can find one here) or change your chickens' water twice daily.
 If you don't want to go outside twice a day to change your flock's water, you'll find a heated waterer is well worth the investment.